Injections

 Injections for Arthritis Pain

-Nonoperative care options, such as hyaluronic acid injections, steroid injections, and platelet-rich plasma (PRP) injections, offer a range of benefits for individuals with arthritis.
+Nonoperative care options, such as hyaluronic acid injections and steroid injections, offer a range of benefits for individuals with arthritis.
 These injections can provide relief from pain and inflammation and improve joint function.

 While each treatment option has its own considerations and potential risks, Dr. Ulric Bigby can help you determine the most suitable treatment plan for your specific condition.